Nongre Crafts And Culture Foundation

 Final Payment (85%)

-Your final payment will be agreed with Nongre C C Foundation during the application process.
+Your final payment will be agreed upon during the application process.
 Common solutions are either via bank transfer or a cash payment at the project site.

-Books, pens, toys, used computers and clothing for the kids
+Books, pens, toys, used computers, and clothing for kids

 Volunteers will work in a very friendly hospital and open surrounding that will accommodate them and make it easy to communicate and be protected.
 They will work in a community center close to their place of living(it's about a minute or two and a biking distance of 10-15 minutes to the central town).

 SAFETY NOTE: Stay healthy by drinking bottled water or sachets, rather than tap water, and avoiding ice in drinks unless the source is known to be safe water.
 Bottled water for drinking is readily available throughout Ghana and is recommended.

 Nongre Craft and Culture was established to combat the high drop out rate of northern Ghanaian children who are unable to afford an education.
 These students are from low-socioeconomic farming and basket weaving communities in northern Ghana.
 They face issues of unemployment, high illiteracy, gender inequality, and poor educational systems.